Tran325/Pump-Fun-Pump-Swap-Sniper-Copy-Trading-Bot/README.md

 5. Telegram integration for notifications and control

 The bot uses Yellowstone gRPC for real-time transaction monitoring and supports multiple transaction submission methods including Jito, ZeroSlot, and standard RPC.

-## Overview
-Pump-Fun-Pump-Swap-Sniper-Copy-Trading-Bot is a high-performance Rust-based trading bot that specializes in real-time copy trading on Solana DEXs like Pump.fun and PumpSwap, using advanced transaction monitoring to snipe and replicate profitable trades instantly.

 ## Let's Connect!,